-If you are unable to locate them, ask a member of the academy office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate them ask a member of the academy office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
-If an allegation is made about the Headteacher you should pass this information to the Trust Designated Safeguarding Lead Sharon Money.
-Alternatively, you can contact the Local Authority Duty Desk.
+If an allegation is made about the Headteacher you should pass this information to the Trust Head of Safeguarding .
+Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail help@nspcc.org.uk.
-The people you should talk to in the academy are: Designated Safeguarding Lead (DSL): Location of office: Contact Number:
+The people you should talk to in the academy are:

+Designated Safeguarding Lead (DSL):

+Location of office: Contact Number:

-Deputy Designated Lead: Location of office: Contact Number:
+Deputy Designated Lead: Location of office:

+Contact Number:

+Trust Head of Safeguarding

-Trust Designated Safeguarding Lead: Sharon Money Location of Office: Diocesan House Easton Norwich Contact Numbers: 01603 882329/07471 033539
+Location of Office: Orchard House East Tuddenham Norwich

+Contact Number: 01603 550510